TonyPhipps/SIEM/Tactics/Web-Proxy.md

 - HTTPS request with 3 or more / (when no break-and-inspect is deployed, this signifies HTTP over port 443)
 - Known-bad User Agents
 - Known-bad Domains
+- A privileged account generates any web traffic
+- A service account generates any web traffic
+- A system account generates any web traffic

 ## Whitelist Alert